-Project: Small Business Outdoor Space / Facade Improvement Identification Number: County Project 4454 Funding amount: \$907,180 Project Expenditure Category: 1.8-COVID-19 Assistance to Small Businesses Status: Complete
+Project: Small Business Outdoor Space / Facade Improvement

+Identification Number: County Project 4454 Original Adopted Budget: \$907,180 Amended budget: \$850,853 Project Expenditure Category: 1.8-COVID-19 Assistance to Small Businesses Status: Complete

 In September 2021, St. Johns County allocated funding for small business exterior improvement grant program.
-Initially appropriated at \$500,000, in March 2022 an additional \$500,000 was allocated in March 2022.
-The program provided eligible small business owners and non-profits to receive a one-time grant of up to \$49,500 to enhance the business or non-profit's outdoor space for COVID-19 mitigation or to improve the built environment of a neighborhood in a qualified census tract.
+Initially appropriated at \$500,000, in March 2022, an additional \$500,000.
+The program provided eligible small business owners and non-profits to receive a one-time grant of up to \$49,500 to enhance the business or non-profit's outdoor space for COVID-19.
 St. Johns County awarded 25 grants totaling \$850,853.

 The Final Rule enumerates "physical plant changes to enable greater use of outdoor spaces or ventilation improvements" as an eligible expenditure to implement COVID-19 mitigation tactics (Final Rule, p64).
-The Final Rule cites the CDC's research that transmission of COVID-19 is lower in outdoor spaces8 in the rationale for including enhancing outdoor spaces as an eligible expenditure.
-Concerning disproportionately impacted small businesses, the Final Rule recognizes that those businesses "may benefit from additional assistance to address the sources of that disparate impact" (151).
-Continuing, the Treasury specifically enumerates, "... rehabilitation of commercial properties; storefront and façade improvements...," (420) are eligible expenditures for disproportionately impacted small businesses in a Qualified Census Tract.
+The Final Rule cites the CDC's research that transmission of COVID-19 is lower in outdoor spaces as the rationale for including the enhancement of outdoor spaces as an eligible expenditure.